Wandalen/wTools/module/core/data_fmt/docs/api/003_config_types.md

 ### Abstract

-Three config structs and six supporting enums form the configuration API. `TableConfig` governs all `TableFormatter` rendering parameters: borders, separators, column sizing, coloring, and auto-fit. `ExpandedConfig` controls `ExpandedFormatter` key-value presentation. `TreeConfig` controls `TreeFormatter` structure and indentation.
+Three config structs, one caption builder type, and six supporting enums form the configuration API. `TableConfig` governs all `TableFormatter` rendering parameters: borders, separators, column sizing, coloring, auto-fit, and optional caption. `TableCaption` is a builder type for the titled-rule line rendered above a table. `ExpandedConfig` controls `ExpandedFormatter` key-value presentation. `TreeConfig` controls `TreeFormatter` structure and indentation.
 The six enum types — `BorderVariant`, `HeaderSeparatorVariant`, `ColumnSeparator`, `PaddingSide`, `ColumnFlex`, and `FoldStyle` — are embedded in the config structs or passed as builder arguments.

 ### Operations